w3c/wpub/EXPLAINER.md

 3. Web publications are fundamentally different from web apps, as the goal is for the user agent to provide the user interface.

-But note that the [TAG has spoken](https://github.com/w3c/wpub/issues/32#issuecomment-362273649) in favor of using WAM.

 ## The User Experience

 Reading something that takes a day or a week rather than a few minutes influences what sort of user experience works for the reader.
 We have a formal [use cases and requirements document](https://w3c.github.io/dpub-pwp-ucr/) in addition to lots of actual experience from ebook reading systems.
 Browsers have implemented "reading modes" to address some of these requirements.